wso2-extensions/esb-connector-epic/docs/config.md

 ```
 **Properties**
 * baseUrl: The API URL to access the endpoint.
 Eg:<https://open-ic.epic.com/FHIR/api/FHIR/DSTU2/>
-* accessToken: Access token obtained when using epic registered applications.
+* accessToken: Access token obtained when using Epic registered applications.

 > Note: Access token is not necessary when sandbox is used.